Certified Specialist in Civil Litigation

 Derek Nicholson has also co-chaired a program on the recent changes to the Statutory Accident Benefits for Ottawa’s Bar Association (the Carleton County Law Association) in the Fall of 2010.
 He has done demonstrations of Cross-Examinations of Bio-Mechanical Engineering experts before 400 lawyers at the OTLA Fall 2015 Conference.

-Derek is on the Executive of the Ontario Trial Lawyers Association as Treasurer and Regional Organization Coordinator.
+Derek served on the Executive of the Ontario Trial Lawyers Association as Treasurer and Regional Organization Coordinator.
 Derek was initially elected a Director of the Ontario Trial Lawyers Association.
-He is the Chair of the OTLA cup committee which organizes an annual Moot Court in the area of personal injury for six of the law schools in Ontario.
+He is the past Chair of the OTLA cup committee which organizes an annual Moot Court in the area of personal injury for six of the law schools in Ontario.
 Derek is also a member of the American Association for Justice.

 Derek recently secured the largest settlement in Canadian History.
 He won over $15 million for clients who were catastrophically injured in a motor vehicle accident.
 The settlement also produced the biggest structured settlement in Canadian History of $11 million.